TheLastDarkthorne/AchaeaChatTabs/README.md

       * sends OS notifications whenever something comes in on the Guild tab
 * `act unnotify <tab name>`
   * Stop sending OS notifications for a tab
-   * `act unnotify guild`
+   * `act unnotify house`
-    * stop sending OS notifications when something comes in on the Guild tab
+    * stop sending OS notifications when something comes in on the House tab